Spirou42/Extensions/README.md

 # Extensions

-A collection of usefull extension to swift classes
+A collection of extension to swift and SwiftUI classes